blank-ed/Automated_Exam_Proctoring_System/README.md

 During an exam, there should be only one student present at one desk at any given moment.
 If there is more than one student present at the desk, it can potentially mean that the student is cheating.
 I have used MediaPipe Face Detection library to detect the number of faces from the input video of the student's laptop camera.
 You can visit this link to learn more about it ([MediaPipe Face Detection](https://github.com/google/mediapipe/blob/master/docs/solutions/face_detection.md)).

 ## Speaking Detection System
-It is commonly agreed that during an exam, students should not be talking.
+It is universally agreed that during an exam, students should not be talking.
 If they are talking, then this could potentially mean they are passing on answers from the test questions.
-Therefore, I have used MediaPipe Face Mesh to extract out 8 important mouth coordinates.
-With these mouth coordinates, I have calculated the Mouth Aspect Ratio formula, which is:
+Therefore, I have used MediaPipe Face Mesh to extract out 8 important mouth points.
+With these mouth points and their respective coordinates, I have calculated the Mouth Aspect Ratio by using the formula:
 $$MAR = \frac{d(C, D) + d(E, F) + d(G, H)}{d(A, B)}$$

 where,